What are the charges of Refuse Breath Test or Analysis?

-The courts take a serious view of those charged with refuse breath test or refuse breath analysis in NSW, and this is reflected in the sentencing structure and the penalties.
+The courts take a serious view of those charged with refusing a breath test or analysis in NSW, and this is reflected in the sentencing structure and the penalties.

 However you may be able to argue, depending on the circumstances surrounding the alleged offence, that you should be granted leniency on the basis of a dismissal of charge under section 10.

 If you have been charged with either of these offences, the court may look favourably upon you for completing the Traffic Offender Intervention Program.
 This course aims to provide a greater understanding of the consequences of drink driving and traffic offences, including failing to submit to a breath test.